marcusvinicius2603/versus/README.md

 └── index.html
 ```

-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`). [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
-Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org/).

-## Bugs and feature requests

-Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).

-## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
-The docs may also be run locally.

-Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
-Working on our search?
-Be sure to set `debug: true` in `site/docs/4.3/assets/js/src/search.js` file.

-### Running documentation locally

-1. Run through the [tooling setup](https://getbootstrap.com/docs/4.3/getting-started/build-tools/#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
-2. Run `npm install` to install Node.js dependencies.
-3. Run `npm start` to compile CSS and JavaScript files, generate our docs, and watch for changes.
-4. Open `http://localhost:9001` in your browser, and voilà.

-Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).

-### Documentation for previous releases

-You can find all our previous releases docs on <https://getbootstrap.com/docs/versions/>.

-[Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.